EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 ## Pin Mappings We Use

 GPIO1           Serial TX       }       To the USB UART on the NodeMCU kits GPIO3           Serial RX       }

 GPIO4           SDcard CS       }
 GPIO5           Second CS       }
-GPIO12		MISO		}	SD card interface (note Arduino
-GPIO13		MOSI		}	tends to use GPIO15 not 4 but GPIO15
+GPIO12          MISO            }       SD card interface (note Arduino GPIO13          MOSI            }       tends to use GPIO15 not 4 but GPIO15
 GPIO14          SCK             }       is also during boot)

 GPIO6-11        SPI Flash

 GPIO0           Bootloader button
 GPIO2           Usually an on board LED, used for W5500 reset GPIO9/10        Used in QIO Flash mode, otherwise not used GPIO16          Deep sleep wakeup, not used

 A0              Not used

 ## Memory Map

 ````

 3FFE8000-3FFFBFFF       Data RAM
         3FFE8000-3FFF7FFF       User space
         3FFF8000-3FFFBFFF       Kernel
 3FFFC000-3FFFFFFF       ETS data RAM
         3FFFC000-3FFFC713       Unused (move stacks and tmp buffers?)
         3FFFC714-3FFFC733       Firmware flash structure we need to keep alive
         3FFFC734-3FFFFFFF       Buffers
 40000000-4000FFFF       Internal ROM (some routines  usable)
-	40100000-40107FFF	Instruction RAM (32K).
+40100000-40107FFF       Instruction RAM (64K).
 Fast memory for programs
         40100000                        - Bootstrap (bottom - overwritten)
         40100000-40107DFF               - Userspace code
         40107E00-40107FFF               - NAND flash lowlevel functions
+		40108000-4010BFFF               - Cache block #1 (used by us for userspace code)
+		4010C000-4010FFFF               - Cache block #2 (used for SPI flash mapping)
 40200000-402FFFFF       SPI Flash (cacheable), only accessible as if it was iram
+        40200000                - Bootloader
-				- Kernel
+        40201000                - Kernel
-				- NAND flash fs
+        40220000                - NAND flash fs

 ````